-PHILADELPHIA (October 25, 2018) — The U.S. Environmental Protection Agency (EPA) is working with local partners to raise awareness of EPA’s lead-based paint rules in Philadelphia neighborhoods.
+PHILADELPHIA (October 25, 2018) — The U.S. Environmental Protection Agency (EPA) is working with local partners.
+All to raise awareness of EPA’s lead-based paint rules in Philadelphia neighborhoods.

 Outreach efforts include in-person meetings, distributing technical assistance information, visits to paint/hardware stores, awareness training for city inspectors and providing information to contractors/renovators and property management firms.
 Information is also provided to daycare centers, childcare and healthcare focused organizations.

-The RRP rule requires that those working on pre-1978 housing be trained by an EPA-accredited training provider, be employed by a certified firm, use the required work practices to control exposure to lead/lead dust, and provide information on the rule to owner and tenants.
+More noteworthy, the RRP rule requires that those working on pre-1978 housing be trained by an EPA-accredited training provider.
+They must be employed by a certified firm using the required work practices to control exposure to lead/lead dust.
+As well and give information on the rule to owner and tenants.

-The Lead-based Paint Disclosure Rule requires owners of residential rental properties and sellers of residential property built before 1978 to disclose known information on lead-based paint and lead-based paint hazards before a lease or sale becomes enforceable.
+The Lead-based Paint Disclosure Rule requires owners of residential rental properties and sellers of property built before 1978 to show known information on lead-based paint and lead-based paint hazards before a lease or sale becomes enforceable.
 Sales contracts and leases must include a disclosure form about lead-based paint.
 Buyers have up to 10 days to check for lead hazards.
-Further, landlords and sellers must also provide the EPA publication “Protect Your Family from Lead in Your Home.”
+Further, landlords and sellers must also give the EPA publication “Protect Your Family from Lead in Your Home.”

 To find Certified “Lead-Safe” providers, go to www.epa.gov/lead or call 1-800-424-LEAD.
-The RRP rule does not apply to individuals doing work on their personal residences.
+The RRP rule does not apply to people doing work on their personal residences.

-For more information on becoming a Certified “Lead-Safe” firm or renovator, or finding a certified firm for your renovation or repair project, go to: www.epa.gov/lead or call the National Lead Information Center at 1-800-424-LEAD (5323).
+So for more information on becoming a Certified “Lead-Safe” firm or renovator.
+Also for finding a certified firm for your renovation or repair project.
+Please go to: www.epa.gov/lead or call the National Lead Information Center at 1-800-424-LEAD (5323).